0000007axel/0000007axel/README.md

 ---

-  Student at **École 42** — learning through projects, ego, and pain.
-Building things in C from scratch.
-Occasionally writing Python when I want to feel productive/competitive.
-Currently obsessed with understanding how things work under the hood.
-Most of my time is spent working with algorithms, networking, and software architecture.
+Scholar of École 42, where wisdom is bought with sleepless nights and wounded pride.
+I forge programs in C through perseverance and precision.
+Python is a trusted tool, employed only when the task demands haste.
+Ever seeking the hidden workings beneath the machine, my days are devoted to algorithms, networking, and the architecture of operating systems.

 Algorithms enthusiast.
 Linux native.
 Living in the terminal.

-  I use NeoVim btw.

 <br>
 <br>